 Just imagine.
 The whole length of the Silk Road.
 From our self-defined westernmost starting point in Laufaburg to Xi’An in central China: more than 8000km as the craw flies or more than 40 000km as Prado drives.

 We have to explore this famous place.
 Of course in Xi’An’s Muslim quarter.
-Only at this place we can imagine how long time ago the silk roadsters arrived completely exhausted in this city after sneaking 1000s of kms from old Constantinople thru the desert of Uzbekistan, Kyrgystan and China’s Taklamakan to finally reach the cosy alleys of Xi’An.
-The most eastwards spot where they can munch a billy-goat skewer optimized with a huge piece of delicious sheep-tail fat or a barbequed sheep foot spiced with lots of chillies.
+Only at this place we can imagine how long time ago the silk roadsters arrived completely exhausted in this city after sneaking 1000s of kms from old Constantinople thru the desert of Uzbekistan, Kyrgyzstan and China’s Taklamakan to finally reach the cosy alleys of Xi’An.
+The easternmost spot where they can munch a billy-goat skewer optimized with a huge piece of delicious sheep-tail fat or a barbequed sheep foot spiced with lots of chillies.

 The last point to slurp a cup of tea before entering the easternmost mosque.
 Even nowadays still a great place – even if it looks like a Chinese temple.